 Thus far, the video material has been installed in ways that attempt to accentuate the sensorimotor dimensions of the performative process by making various shifts from geographic and scenic elements to the emotional and psychic space of the locations and situations encountered.

-Image of the Road Centre for Contemporary Art, Baku, Azerbaijan.
-August 2015.
+Image of the road at the Centre for Contemporary Art, Baku, Azerbaijan.
+August 2015

 Image of the road as a Mutoscope in Confined Projections – International Festival of Projections, Canterbury, UK.
 September 2015

 Image of the road at the Frontieres et Territoire exhibition at the La Maison de l’Art et de la Communication Sallaumines, France.
 March 2015